 2. Ethanol is corrosive

-The pipelines used to carry ethanol throughout the country are retrofitted because ethanol is a highly corrosive fuel.
-It can absorb water and is challenging to ship over long distances without protective technologies applied by distribution networks.
+The pipelines that carry ethanol throughout the country are retrofitted because ethanol is a highly corrosive fuel.
+It can absorb water and is challenging to ship long distances without protective technologies from distribution networks.

 3. Ethanol requires sizeable cropland space